adonisjs/v6-docs/content/docs/guides/installation.md

 While AdonisJS takes care of building the end-user applications, you may need additional tools to enjoy the development process and have consistency in your coding style.

-We strongly recommend you to **[ESLint](https://eslint.org/)** to lint your code and **[Prettier](https://prettier.io)** to re-format your code for consistency.
+We strongly recommend you use **[ESLint](https://eslint.org/)** to lint your code and use **[Prettier](https://prettier.io)** to re-format your code for consistency.

-The official starter kits comes pre-configured with both ESLint and Prettier and uses the opinionated presets from the AdonisJS core team.
+The official starter kits come pre-configured with both ESLint and Prettier and use the opinionated presets from the AdonisJS core team.
 You can learn more about them in the [Tooling config](../fundamentals/tooling_config.md) section of the docs.

 Finally, we recommend you install ESLint and Prettier plugins for your code editor so that you have a tighter feedback loop during the application development.
 Also, you can use the following commands to `lint` and `format` your code from the command line.